DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 considerable influence on today’s society.
 It is therefore crucial to understand the rationale of such concentration before analyzing its political consequences.
 This is perhaps even more necessary when firms like Facebook run their business transnationally.
-Facebook shrewdly work around various legal and financial frameworks to their advantage and avoid the potentially less favorable national, economic and political influences.
+Facebook shrewdly works around various legal and financial frameworks to their advantage and avoids the potentially less favorable national, economic and political influences.

 ## 5.1 The Tenets of Decentralization